billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

-This is Laboratory 1: Forward and Inverse Kinematics of Cartesian Manipulator
+This is Laboratory 1: Forward and Inverse Kinematics of Cartesian Manipulator of Group 15

 Group Members: